czarek7711/MidiAccompanist/README.md

 ## How it works - Preconfiguration ##

-Application requires the MIDI file to be multi-track, with one track dedicated to piano events and other for accompaniment.
+Application requires the MIDI file to be multi-track, with one track dedicated to piano events and others to accompaniment.

 The piano track should contain notes you're expected to play.